abdulrahim-ramadan/Django-Amazon-Clone/README.md

 We invite you to join our community and contribute to shaping the future of e-commerce.
 Whether you're interested in enhancing the platform, fixing bugs, or introducing new features, we welcome your valuable contributions.
 Please take a moment to review our [contribution guidelines](CONTRIBUTING.md).

+## Please ⭐ the repo to support our project
 ## License

 Django Amazon is open-source and licensed under the MIT License.
 You can find the full license text in the [LICENSE](LICENSE) file.